Uber weighs next steps after jarring sex assault report

 Critics say Uber should be doing more, particularly with background checks, to weed out potentially dangerous drivers.
 Unlike many taxi companies, Uber and its main U.S. rival, Lyft, do not check drivers’ fingerprints against a national database.

 The gold standard for background checks is fingerprinting “because someone can easily fake a Social Security number,” said Dominique Penson, an attorney who has represented sexual assault victims.
 “You can’t fake a fingerprint.
-And if somebody has been convicted of a crime anywhere in the United States, that will appear in an national database, and when you run that fingerprint, you’ll know.”
+And if somebody has been convicted of a crime anywhere in the United States, that will appear in a national database, and when you run that fingerprint, you’ll know.”

+Uber says the FBI has acknowledged its database is incomplete and does not always include a final disposition.
+The company’s process includes a motor vehicle screening, a criminal background check and ongoing notifications about any new offenses.

+An added fingerprint check could add precious time to the driver-approval process at a time when both Uber and Lyft are fiercely competing for market share.

 Dashboard cameras also could help by recording incidents and serving as a deterrent for bad behavior, said Harry Campbell, founder of The Rideshare Guy, a blog and online community for drivers.
 Campbell encourages drivers to get cameras, but the ride-hailing companies have not encouraged the practice.